The 10 Best Tools to Find YouTube Content Ideas in 2023

 To access these features, though, you have to give the tool access to your YouTube account.

 If you want to unlock more of TubeBuddy’s full range of features, you have to opt for one of its subscriptions.
-It’s one of the cheaper options on this list, starting at $2.80/month.
+It’s one of the cheaper options on this list, starting at $3.20/month.
+That’s if you pay up for a full year.

 The channel audit tool will give you a few tips on how to rank more highly.
 It also has a few fun features to mix up channel management routine – such as unlockable achievements.